 Signing in to Visual Studio

-You can personalize and optimize your development experience in Visual Studio if you sign in to it by using a Microsoft account.
+You can optionally personalize and optimize your development experience in Visual Studio if you sign in to it by using a Microsoft account.

 Synchronizes your Visual Studio settings – Settings that you customize, such as key bindings and color theme, apply immediately when you sign in to Visual Studio on any another device.
 See Synchronized Settings in Visual Studio.